Jannik Sinner: 2021: Four titles, first Masters final, top 10

 At the US Open, he defeated Gaël Monfils in the third round to reach the second week of a Major for the second time in the season.
 Sinner's tournament ended when he lost to Alexander Zverev in the 4th round in straight sets.

 Sinner successfully defended his title at the Sofia Open as the top seed, defeating again second seed Gaël Monfils in the final.
 Sinner made his sixth career final at the 2021 European Open without dropping a set en route.
 He defeated Lorenzo Musetti, Arthur Rinderknech and Lloyd Harris to reach the final.
 He bested Diego Schwartzman in the final to take his fifth career title.
 He became the youngest man to win five ATP titles since 19-year-old Novak Djokovic.

 On 1 November, Sinner became the first male player born in the 2000s to break into the top-10 after a semifinal appearance at the Vienna Open.
-At the Rolex Paris Masters, Sinner received a bye in the first round but was defeated by Carlos Alcaraz.
+At the Paris Masters, Sinner received a bye in the first round but was defeated by Carlos Alcaraz.
 Because of this, Sinner was unable to directly qualify for the season-ending Nitto ATP Finals.

 At the ATP Finals in Turin, Sinner was present as the first alternate.
 Sinner entered the tournament after countryman Matteo Berrettini was forced to withdraw with an abdominal injury after his first match with Alexander Zverev.
 He defeated Hubert Hurkacz and became the youngest player to win an ATP Finals match on debut since Lleyton Hewitt in Lisbon in 2000 and the first alternate to win a match since Janko Tipsarević in London in 2011.
 Sinner played Daniil Medvedev next in the round robin stage, holding a match point before being defeated in 3 sets.
 As a result, he re-entered the top-10 in the rankings and finished the year at world No. 10 on 22 November 2021.

 In the Davis Cup Finals, Sinner defeated John Isner becoming only the second player (after Thiemo de Bakker) ever to bagel (6–0 set win) Isner.